dizzib/WhoDoTheyServe.com/site/app/doc/about.md

 ### Contribute

-If you feel like contributing then please [login] using your Facebook, Google or Github account (you can delete your user account at any time).
+If you feel like contributing then simply [login using your Facebook, Google or Github account][login] or to remain more anonymous email me at <mailto:dizzib0@gmail.com> and I'll set you up with a standard user-id/password account.
+Don't worry, you can delete your WhoDoTheyServe.com account at any time.

-Any actors and connections you add are shared and usable by other contributors, and your maps are viewable by anyone.
+Any actors and connections you add are shared and usable by other contributors and your maps are viewable by anyone.

 This feature is currently in beta test so please log any issues to [github issues][issues].